mrrSwift/Sylvanas-Bot/README.md

 #### Libraries participating in this project

-Discord.Js
+-Discord.Js

-Discord-canvas
+-Discord-canvas

-Discord-giveaways
+-Discord-giveaways

-ytdl-core
+-ytdl-core

-quick.db
+-quick.db

-nekos.life
+-nekos.life

-weather-js
+-weather-js

-random-puppy (With a little change)
+-random-puppy (With a little change)

   ------------------------------------------------------------